zhanghai/vntools/igatool/README.md

 # igatool

-Tool for extracting and compressing `.iga` files.
+Tool for extracting and compressing `.iga` files from Innocent Grey (mainly for Flowers series).

 ## Build